Philippa Rader ACR

 I am a private practice book and archives conservator-restorer with wide treatment experience of Western bindings and archival material, including a special interest in albums.
 I have additional expertise in preservation planning/strategy and exhibition preparation.
 As I also work as a hand bookbinder and letterpress printer, my understanding of traditional craft techniques and use of materials is invaluable in informing my conservation practice.
 I was accredited through the Institute of Conservation in 2016 and have been a Professional Associate of the American Institute for Conservation since 2001.

-My initial training was through on-the-job instruction in the book & paper conservation lab of the Getty Research Institute in California, rounded-out by generous funding for external professional development courses, including undergraduate Chemistry modules at UCLA in extension classes.
+My initial training was by on-the-job instruction in the book & paper conservation lab of the Getty Research Institute in California, rounded-out by generous funding for external professional development courses including undergraduate Chemistry modules at UCLA through extension classes.
 As well as working privately throughout my career, I have held positions at the Huntington Library in California, The National Archives in Kew and the Royal Collection Trust, where I progressed through increasingly responsible posts over 16 years to become Head of the Royal Bindery based in Windsor Castle.

-Frustrated at having become exclusively involved in management activities, I stepped away from institutional employment in late 2019 to join forces with a long-established bookbinder/restorer in an independent business in order to refocus on hands-on treatment and consultation services as well as offer training.
+Frustrated at having become exclusively involved in management activities, I stepped away from institutional employment in late 2019 to join forces with a long-established bookbinder/restorer in an independent business in order to refocus on hands-on treatment, consultation, and training services.
 Our clients include individuals, private collectors, booksellers, film props commissioners, university and cathedral libraries, national collections and museums.
-We are founder members and hosts of an annual residential intensive of classes covering aspects of bookbinding and related fields.
+We are founder members and hosts of an annual residential intensive, holding classes in wide ranging aspects of bookbinding and related fields.